side-projects-42/Resource-Store-2/WIKIMEDIA/incubator-cordova-js/README.md

     sudo npm install -g jake

 Every build also runs the scripts through [JSHint](http://jshint.com).
-It is best installed globally, but it is _not_ necessary for building cordova-js (you just won't get syntax and style hints when you build):
+It is best installed globally, but it is *not* necessary for building cordova-js (you just won’t get syntax and style hints when you build):

     sudo npm install -g jshint